-More dwellings in and around the Activity

-Centre will support a lively and functioning

-centre.
-The Activity Centre has seen almost

-no residential densification from 2006

-to present.
-This is due in part to a lack of

-available land, limited demand for housing,

-difficult topography, sensitive landscapes and

-community opposition.
+More dwellings in and around the Activity Centre will support a lively and functioning centre.
+The Activity Centre has seen almost no residential densification due in part to a lack of available land, limited demand for housing, difficult topography, sensitive landscapes and community opposition.

-A strategy is included that encourages redevelopment at increased residential densities to get more people living in the Activity Centre.
+A strategy is included that encourages redevelopment at increased residential densities to achieve an increase of 303 more dwellings within walking distance of the town centre by 2036.